 - Paper-Thin Disguise/Wholesome Crossdresser: In episode 4, Pronin mugs a ballet dancer for her leotard and tutu to go undercover.
 Even though she's a good 150 pounds or so slimmer than he is, it fits perfectly.

 - Parody Sue: Pronin himself is infallible and adored by everyone who isn't the villain.
 Subverted in the second episode where for most of it, the audience is watching a robot lookalike of him.

 - Reference Overdosed

-- Rock Beats Laser: In the third episode, Pronin beats the lightsaber-using viking Darth Vader using a standard-issue police baton (even with the word "Advertisement" appearing on the screen afterwards).
+- Rock Beats Laser: In the third episode, Pronin beats the lightsaber-wielding viking-horned Darth Vader using a standard-issue police baton (with the word "Advertisement" even appearing on the screen afterwards).

-- Shout-Out: Mafia members, each taller than each other much like the Dalton brothers are seen coming out of the red Mafia Clown Car in the second episode.
+- Shout-Out: Mafia members, each taller than the last much like the Dalton Brothers come out of the red Mafia car in the second episode.